Meet the Team

 Clare Tarling joined the Leadership Team in November 2015.
-Her responsibilities as Business Development Manager include income generation, business strategy, website development, social media (here is our Facebook page) and marketing.
-Clare’s background is in funding and delivering Learning Disability-specific projects; Total Communication, Easy Read information, Quality Checking, improvised music (Lifemusic) and developing self-advocacy with people who have Learning Disabilities in Dorset.
+Her responsibilities as Business Development Manager include fundraising, business strategy, website development, social media (here is our Facebook page) and marketing.
+Clare’s background is in funding and delivering Learning Disability-specific projects; Dorset Forum, Total Communication, Easy Read information, Quality Checking, improvised music (Lifemusic) and developing self-advocacy with people who have Learning Disabilities in Dorset.

 Clare has a keen interest in not-for-profit organisations generally, their strategy and governance, and how they can be best used to deliver great projects which benefit the most vulnerable people in our society.
-Clare holds a Postgraduate Certificate in Management from the Open University and is halfway to achieving an MBA.
+Clare holds a Postgraduate Diploma in Management from the Open University and is on track to achieve her MBA in November 2019.
 Clare’s ambitions are to support Dorset Advocacy to be:

 - Strong and sustainable for many years ahead